Color image of 3 vase-like forms connected by string or wire to a cylinder

 That we generate reams and reams of data as a species today is well-known.
 Less recognized is the extent to which data for marketing teams has grown.

-A decade ago, they could focus on data from CRMs, websites, and emails.
-Today, marketers must now consider those sources plus additional data from the sales, digital, and back office teams.
+A decade ago, marketers could focus on data from CRMs, websites, and emails.
+Today, marketers must now consider those sources, plus data from sales, digital, and back office teams.
 From sales teams, there are analytics on account engagement (think 6Sense here) and in-store purchases to consider.
-From finance teams, you’ve got returns to factor in.
-From digital teams, you’ve got mobile data to fold in.
+From finance teams, you’ve got returns to factor.
+From digital teams, you’ve got mobile data to incorporate.

 It’s time to improve ROI and leave the data chaos behind.